Hillel at University of Delaware

 Participants MUST be available to participate for the entire length of the program.

-The program cost includes housing, medical insurance, a modest food stipend, and ground transportation.
-Participants will be required to pay a $350 security deposit prior to arriving in Israel via Credit Card or ACH via IGT’s payment portal.
-Deposits will be refunded after the trip, pending full completion of the program and good standing.
+The program cost includes housing, educational program, program staff, medical insurance, partial laundry provisions, and ground transportation within the city of residence.
+In addition, participants will be required to submit a $400 security deposit via Zelle or check in advance.
+Deposits will be refunded at the end of the program pending good standing.

-All participants are responsible for the cost and arrangement of their own flights.
-Participants should not purchase flights until approximately one month before the program begins.
-Participants are encouraged to purchase flights with a good refund policy or flight insurance.
+All participants are responsible for the cost and arrangement of their own flights and spending money upon arrival in Israel (including for food).
+Participants should not purchase flights until approximately one month before the program begins and are encouraged to purchase flights with a good refund policy or flight insurance.
 Onward Israel is not responsible for the cost of flights should the program be cancelled or shifted to be remote.
+Note, participants will be told approximately a month or two before the program begins their expected arrival and departure times.

 The actual cost of the Onward Israel program is much higher, and is subsidized up to 70% by Birthright Israel, private donors, and local Jewish communities and institutions.